Pilot Projects

 Development of solutions (technical, products, ideas, concepts, etc.) must be based on cross-disciplinarity and co-creation with one or more end-users.
 The amount obtainable per pilot project is DKK 100-300,000.
 The max project period is 1½ years.

-Funded pilot projects
+Our funded pilot projects

 At SCIENCE two canteens will shift to only be serving vegetarian and vegan food.
 This takes place in September 2023 and will be used to document the process of changing, consumer preferences, communication in the process and collaboration with Compass Group, the canteen provider.